mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 this case, the duplicated messages no longer have a practical impact.
 However, this isn't always possible and certainly isn't trivial.

-It's also important to weigh the fact that both approaches introduce an explicit inefficiency, additional operational overhead, and complexity.
+It's also important to note that both approaches introduce an explicit inefficiency, additional operational overhead, and complexity.

 ## Where are we going?

-There's always a tension between keeping NSQ's core simple and focused while still being useful for a wide range of use cases.
+There's always a tension between NSQ's core remaining simple and focused while also serving a wide range of use cases.

 It's also naive to think that after 2 years of experience operating NSQ in production, and receiving feedback from other users doing the same, we wouldn't be faced with difficult